A Plan to Renew the Promise of American Life, Plank 5

 Questions

 Wouldn’t it be smarter to adopt a flat tax?
 No. I say this with a heavy heart.
 Admittedly, a flat tax, meaning an income tax with a single, low rate for everyone, and which taxes all income once and only once, would be better than today’s graduated, loophole-ridden mess.
-But it would still be an income tax.
-It would still require tax collectors to know how much money you make, and how you make it.
-And it would constantly be criticized for being regressive and, absent a strong, enforceable constitutional amendment, it would not remain flat.
+The Hall-Rabushka flat tax proposal, which is really a consumption tax that takes the form of an income tax that’s so simple you can file your taxes on a postcard, is one of the best ideas ever put forward for replacing today’s system.
+But let’s be realistic.
+Even an ideal flat tax like Hall-Rabushka would still require tax collectors to know how much money you make, and how you make it.
+And unlike today’s mess, it would be criticized for being regressive, and thus subject to constant pressure to become yet another graduated income tax.
 Politicians can’t help themselves.
-Congress enacted something approaching a flat tax in 1986.
+It would take a strong, enforceable constitutional amendment to keep the flat tax flat.
+Congress in 1986 enacted an income tax reform that was in some ways similar to a flat tax.
 It lasted four years.
-The fact is, it’s a tough sell, politically.
-The U.S. tax code currently exempts nearly half the population.
-For those voters, a flat tax is a tax hike.
-The reader may say: Yeah, and ending income taxation is a tax cut for the rich!
-Sure (assuming we disregard payroll taxes), but it’s also true that imposing duties and excises is a tax hike on the rich.
-(Rich people consume, too.)
-Stepping back for a moment, it’s easy to see that, as a practical matter, we have to do the two things simultaneously: impose duties and excises, on the one hand, and reduce income taxes (and especially payroll taxes) on the other.
-If we keep the changes roughly comparable and synchronized, we can keep the overall burden the same or lighter for the vast majority of voters.
-Take things by the smooth handle.
+And then there’s the practical political problem of persuading the nation to adopt it when the existing income tax effectively exempts nearly half the population.
+For those voters, a flat tax will be a tax hike.
+The reader may counter that ending income taxation is a tax cut for the rich.
+It would be a fair point if we disregarded the payroll tax, which is an income tax that does not exempt half the population.
+But it’s also true that imposing duties and excises is a tax hike on the rich.
+Like the rest of us, rich people consume, and they consume more in absolute terms than the rest of us.
+No, as a practical matter, there is really only one realistic way forward: we have to do the two things simultaneously: impose duties and excises, and at the same time reduce income taxes, and especially payroll taxes.
+We can do it in stages.
+If we keep the changes roughly comparable and synchronized, we will keep the overall burden the same or lighter for the vast majority of voters.
+This, in my humble opinion, is the way forward.
+‘Take things by the smooth handle.’

 Why not rely instead on head taxes?
 Because head taxes are not consumption taxes.
 And because they are an abomination.